glitchgod/feedrss/README.md

 \-Only 35mb on idle and only goes up 1-3mb per url added.

-\-Compare ini file to see if file was previously downloaded.
+\-Compare a history in file to see if file was previously downloaded.

 \-Built in update notifier.

+\-Torrents download one after another in order to stay low on memory usage.

 --------------------------------------------------------------------------------------------------------------------------------------------